Statement of Racine Dominicans on Concerns about Executive Orders

 Racine Dominicans, a Congregation of 120 vowed women religious and over 50 associates, traces its roots back to St. Dominic in the 13th century.

 These times present serious and complex issues about which we must be informed.
-Immigration is a justice issue that the Racine Dominicans are currently addressing.
+Immigration is a justice issue.

 Catholic Social Teaching has long taught us that: